 The expense of soliciting proxies in the enclosed form will be paid by the Company.
-Following the original mailing of the proxies and soliciting materials, employees of the may solicit proxies by mail, telephone, facsimile Company and personal interviews.
-Company transmission The will custodians, nominees request brokers, and other record to forward copies of the proxies and soliciting holders materials to persons for whom they hold shares of the Company's Common Stock and to request authority for the of proxies; in such cases, exercise the Company will reimburse such holders for their reasonable expenses.
+Following the original mailing of the proxies and soliciting materials, employees of the Company may solicit proxies by mail, telephone, facsimile and personal interviews. transmission The Company will custodians, nominees brokers, request and other record to forward copies of the proxies and soliciting holders materials to persons for whom they hold shares of the Company's Common Stock and to request authority for the of proxies; in such cases, the Company exercise wi11 reimburse such holders for their reasonable expenses.
 Proxies will also be solicited on behalf of management by the firm of Skinner & Co., whose fee (\$4,000) and expenses (estimated to be \$7,000) will be borne by the Company.

-This Proxy Statement was first mailed to stockholders
+This Proxy Statement was first mailed to stockholders on or about January , 1994.